 If your home has sustained termite damage, and you are facing termite damage contractor repair costs, as a result of the carelessness of another party, then contact us at Whitney, LLP.
 We have experience filing lawsuits against companies that offer pest control services as well as inspectors, property owners, builders and other parties whose negligence has contributed to termite damage.

 The termite lawyers at Whitney, LLP can help determine who is liable and will help you fight for compensation.
-To request a free consultation with no out-of-pocket costs or expenses, call us at (410) 583-8000 or use our Online Quick Contact Form.
+To request a free consultation call us at (410) 583-8000 or use our Online Quick Contact Form.